3D Scanning Roadshowhitting the pavement to bring high speed 3D imaging to a campus near you

 Our team is in the testing phase and is looking for faculty who are interested in scanning materials for teaching and research.

-While the scanner is based at University Park and not available for lending, we will gladly bring it out to Commonwealth campuses for Roadshow-style events – and will make it available for mail-in and by appointment scanning service.
+While the scanner is based at University Park and not available for lending, we will gladly bring it out to Commonwealth campuses for Roadshow-style events.

 How is 3D Scanning being used?